Merrimack hosts Adebayo and Mount St. Mary's

 North Andover, Massachusetts; Friday, 7 p.m.
 EST

-BOTTOM LINE: Mount St. Mary’s takes on Merrimack after Dola Adebayo scored 20 points in Mount St. Mary’s 74-64 loss to the Manhattan Jaspers.
+BOTTOM LINE: Mount St. Mary’s visits Merrimack after Dola Adebayo scored 20 points in Mount St. Mary’s 74-64 loss to the Manhattan Jaspers.

-The Warriors have gone 5-1 in home games.
-Merrimack is 4-8 against opponents over .500.
+The Warriors have gone 5-1 at home.
+Merrimack is third in the MAAC in team defense, allowing 64.6 points while holding opponents to 40.7% shooting.

-The Mountaineers have gone 4-5 against MAAC opponents.
-Mount St. Mary’s has a 1-1 record in one-possession games.
+The Mountaineers are 4-5 in MAAC play.
+Mount St. Mary’s ranks sixth in the MAAC scoring 30.1 points per game in the paint led by Terrell Ard Jr. averaging 9.0.

-Merrimack is shooting 42.7% from the field this season, 0.1 percentage points lower than the 42.8% Mount St. Mary’s allows to opponents.
-Mount St. Mary’s has shot at a 42.8% clip from the field this season, 2.1 percentage points greater than the 40.7% shooting opponents of Merrimack have averaged.
+Merrimack’s average of 8.1 made 3-pointers per game this season is only 0.1 fewer made shots on average than the 8.2 per game Mount St. Mary’s gives up.
+Mount St. Mary’s has shot at a 42.8% rate from the field this season, 2.1 percentage points higher than the 40.7% shooting opponents of Merrimack have averaged.

-The Warriors and Mountaineers square off Friday for the first time in MAAC play this season.
+The Warriors and Mountaineers square off Friday for the first time in conference play this season.

 TOP PERFORMERS: Adam Clark is averaging 19.5 points, 5.8 assists and 2.1 steals for the Warriors.
-Matt Becht is averaging 12.4 points over the last 10 games.
+Matt Becht is averaging 3.4 made 3-pointers over the last 10 games.

-Adebayo is averaging 13.1 points and 6.2 rebounds for the Mountaineers.
-Carmelo Pacheco is averaging 3.0 made 3-pointers over the last 10 games.
+Xavier Lipscomb is averaging 6.6 points and 4.7 assists for the Mountaineers.
+Adebayo is averaging 14.5 points and 5.8 rebounds over the past 10 games.

 LAST 10 GAMES: Warriors: 7-3, averaging 66.5 points, 24.8 rebounds, 13.4 assists, 9.0 steals and 4.1 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 61.9 points per game.